 In-situ spectroscopy for Environmental Science

-The group ‘ in-situ spectroscopy for Environmental Science’ operates the PHOENIX beamline.
-The inhouse research aims to in situ studies of processes relevant to environmental sciences and energy research.
-We have a specific interest to development instrumentation for in situ experiments in collaboration with external users.
-Currently our own research aims to study the first steps of crystallization processes using liquid cells and a liquid microjet technique.
+The group's own research program aims to study in situ processes relevant to environmental sciences and energy research.
+Currently, our research aims to study the first steps of crystallization processes using liquid cells and a liquid microjet technique.